Board of Trustees

 Dr. Stuart Grauer, Ed.D, Head of School

 Board of Trustees Committees

-The Grauer School is ably served by seven standing board of trustees committees, a dedicated staff, and various ad hoc groups.
-Our board of trustees committees ensure oversight, high performance, fiscal responsibility, philanthropy, and community advocacy.
-We welcome you to learn more about our seven standing board of trustees committees below.
+The Grauer School has various standing and advisory committees, supported by a dedicated staff and various ad hoc groups.
+We are a small board and so our whole board considers many issues that go to committee on larger boards in larger schools.
+Our board of trustees committees and advisory committees ensure oversight, high performance, fiscal responsibility, philanthropy, and community advocacy.
+We welcome you to learn more about our board of trustees.

-As one of the most inclusive, egalitarian educational non-profit organizations in San DIego, The Grauer School Governance Committee continually identifies and evaluates Trustee candidates from the parent, alumni, and wider communities.
+As one of the most inclusive, egalitarian educational non-profit organizations in San Diego, The Grauer Foundation Governance Advisory Committee when active continually identifies and evaluates Trustee candidates from the parent, alumni, and wider communities.
 It employs a matrix of skills and experiences currently sought to ensure diversity of experience, perspective, and acumen.

 If you have experience in independent school governance or are interested in this area, we hope you’ll inquire about board membership.
 Membership means taking part in one of the only premier educational non-profit organizations in San Diego dedicated to providing humanitarian education for middle and high school students of all cultures, religions and walks-of-life.

 If you are interested in learning more about serving on our board, we welcome you to contact our Head of School or Board Chair.
 Our board typically meets eight times per year including a formal Annual Meeting and an extended all-board retreat.
 Thank you for your interest in The Grauer School, the non-profit private school in San Diego setting the bar for student-centered academic achievement and social empowerment.

 “Four pillars for the next generation” were provided by Dr. Stuart Grauer in formally turning over the sole membership to our expanded, independent board, as rationale for that transition:

 - Sustaining the small school model and vision ,